How to Register with the NCAA Eligibility Center

 - Complete the amateurism questionnaire.

-- Have a valid method of payment ($80 for U.S. and Canadian athletes and $135 for international).
-Valid forms of payment include debt, credit card or e-check.
+- Have a valid method of payment ($90 for athletes from the U.S. (including its territories) or Canada and $150 for international athletes).
+Valid forms of payment include debit, credit card or e-check.

 What to expect when registering with the NCAA